renero/causal-graph/README.md

 [![Platform](https://img.shields.io/badge/Platform-Linux%20%7C%20macOS-lightgrey.svg)](#)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-# causalgraph - A library to infer causal-effect relationships from continuous tabular data

 **causalgraph** is a library that implements methods to extract the causal graph, from continuous tabular data, specifically the **ReX** method, and other compared methods